 How to Stop Your Dog From Digging in the Carpet and Furniture

 There are a few ways to address this quirky behavior.
 Ultimately, the best method comes down to the cause.

 If your dog is digging because of anxiety or boredom, consider providing some mental stimulation toys.

 Dogs don't handle complex emotions very well, so keeping their mind occupied is the best way to put a stop to indoor digging.

 For most other reasons, the best way to stop digging is to simply train your pup that the behavior is not acceptable.
-When you hear those familiar sounds of paws running through the carpet, make a noise to grab your pup's attention.
+When you hear those familiar sounds of paws running through the carpet or couch, make a noise to grab your pup's attention.

 Don't scare them.
 Just let them know that you see what they are doing.
 Then, call them over and ask them to sit.
 Reward them for stopping.